Vodurden/devbox/README.md

     +-- doc                       Documentation
-    +-- games                     Scripts to force specific games run on linux +-- nix                       Nix extensions for nixpkgs, nixos and home-manager +-- modules                 Custom modules for nixos and home-manager providing missing programs and systems.
+    +-- games                     Scripts to force specific games run on linux +-- nix                       Nix extensions for nixpkgs, nixos and home-manager +-- lib                     Helper functions used by other nix expressions +-- modules                 Custom modules for nixos and home-manager providing missing programs and systems.
 Some of these modules may become PRs to nixos and home-manager if they're useful enough.
       +-- overlays                Custom overlays for nixpkgs, typically used to merge custom packages into <nixpkgs>
       +-- pkgs                    Custom packages for nixpkgs